Last Updated on

 5. The Account in the Name of the Beneficiary

-Only the girl child is meant to be the beneficiary of Sukanya Samriddhi Account (SSA), although the guardian is making the deposits.
-In the unfortunate case of premature death of the child, the guardian can claim for the balance amount and accrued interest since the day of the opening of the account.
+Only the girl child is meant to be the beneficiary of the Sukanya Samriddhi Yojana Account (SSYA), although the guardian is making the deposits.
+In the unfortunate case of premature death of the child, the guardian can claim the balance amount and interest accrued since the day of the opening of the account.

 List of SSA Authorised Banks: